chatchat-space/Langchain-Chatchat/README_en.md

    The default Embedding model in this repo is [GanymedeNil/text2vec-large-chinese](https://huggingface.co/GanymedeNil/text2vec-large-chinese/tree/main), 3GB GPU Memory required when running on GPU.

+### Software Requirements
+This repo has been tested in python 3.8 environment。

 ### 1. install python packages
 ```commandline